 Neodymium bulbs are dimmer than unfiltered incandescent bulbs of the same wattage and life expectancy.
 Neodymium bulbs do not have increased output at any wavelength, except for an infrared band around 1064 nM where neodymium glass fluoresces.

-Neodymium bulbs are available as the General Electric "Enrich" and "Reveal" bulbs At K-Mart and many other places where GE lightbulbs are sold.
-Other neodymium bulbs including other wattages are available from a few hardware stores, a few lighting/electrical supply shops and the like as well as a few companies offering high-priced premium daylight-like light sources, where the prices include hype including but not necessarily limited to health claims.
+Neodymium bulbs are available as the General Electric "Enrich" and "Reveal" bulbs at many places where GE lightbulbs are sold.
+Other neodymium bulbs are available from a few hardware stores, a few lighting/electrical supply shops and the like as well as a few companies offering high-priced premium daylight-like light sources, where the prices include hype including but not necessarily limited to health claims.
 Bulbs.com has a couple models.
-Major manufacturers include Bulbrite and Chromalux.

 In operation with current flowing from cathode to anode, argon filled models had a dim "fuzzball" of violetish colored glow around the filament.
 At least in some models, the filament was so much brighter that the argon glow was nearly invisible.
 Argon has a way of being unexpectedly dim at currents around a few tenths of an amp to several amps.
 In mercury vapor models, the glow is light blue and brighter.
 In at least one mercury model with a more complex cathode structure and two anodes, the cathode has a dim red-orange glow that is invisible through the brighter blue mercury glow.
 The mercury glow also has a strange pattern, making this bulb possibly useful for B-grade science fiction movies.